 - 4 cloves garlic chopped

 - 12 oz. smoked sausage sliced (or andouille sausage)

-- 5 cups chicken stock/broth low sodium, or water
+- 5 cups chicken stock/broth low sodium, or water, or vegetable broth

 - cooked rice and sliced green onions for serving

 - Mix all ingredients (except for rice and green onions) in a slow cooker and cook on low for 8 hours or high for 4 hours

 - Serve on top of cooked rice and garnish with green onions.